Skip to content

 plot_service.plot_cdf(

-self.results, state_index, property_name, x_axes_title, **plotly_kwargs
+self.results, property_name, x_axes_title, **plotly_kwargs

 )